-These are a ancient people from beyond the stars who mixed their blood with the beasts of this world in order to survive in it.
+These are ancient people from beyond the stars who mixed their blood with the beasts of this world in order to survive in it.
 Spending years alone, surrounded by enemies, the Wolfriders must flee their ancestral home tree and venture into the great wastes, chased into the dunes due to the fear of the humans and the trickery of the trolls.
-Along their travels, they meet the Sun Villagers, a clan of desert dwelling elves they must learn to co-exist with as they learn to survive in these new and hostile conditions.
+In their travels, they meet the Sun Villagers, a clan of desert-dwelling elves they must learn to co-exist with as they learn to survive in these new and hostile conditions.

 Soon, a question arises: are there others?

 Are there more elves besides the Wolfriders and the Sun Villagers?
 Surely there must be, or so the young Wolfrider chief, Cutter, and his best friend Skywise believe.
 They set out, leaving their pack and family behind.
 They begin their quest to find others alike themselves, other elves.

 Along the way, they discover how little they knew about both themselves and the world around them.
 They meet new friends, new enemies, and become embroiled in conflicts much greater than either of them could imagine.

 When I was younger, these inspirational books for writing helped me to understand things like my own mortality, the idea of the world is so much more than what we see with our own eyes, and that even the most wicked people can have good motivations for what they do (hoping to save their own people or discover some ancient secret lost to time), even if they do not justify their actions.

 J. Webb Garrett is the author of NEON Calico

 A cyberpunk thriller about what it means to be both an individual and to be human.
 Calico, a cyborg troubleshooter, is faced with questions of who she is and who she was meant to be.
 Her Chinese half-brother hires her to uncover a secret project their father had been working on before his passing – Project: Stray.